OlanrewajuHammed/LITA_Class_Documentation/README.md

   - SQL Data types - SQL keys - SQL Clause - SQL Operators - SQL Join - SQL Aggregate - SQL Views

 ### Basic SQL Queries
 This phase include utilizing several commands to bring insightful conclusions from data and also taing *primary key* into consideration.
-The process include:
+Some of the process include:
 1. Create database: This serve as the house where tables are stored
 ```
 Create database LITA_DB